 -Experiment with peeling your fruits and veggies.
 Apparently, the pollen proteins are found in high quantities in the peel.
 So peel your apples, peaches, nectarines, cucumbers, etc. and see how you feel when you eat the raw peeled fruit.

 -On the other hand, be aware that you may react to contact with the thing.
-Many people on the OAS group that I’m a part of react to peeling potatoes.
+Many people on the OAS group that I’m a part of react to peeling potatoes but they can then eat the thing cooked.
 So, they have to wear gloves to peel the potatoes, but then they can eat them once peeled and cooked.

 -Keep a diary of what you react to and when.
 My experience shows me that I react to some things year round and other things during high pollen season.